Asia Pacific Healthcare 3D Printing Market Share was valued at USD 92.8 million in 2017 and is expected to witness 20.9% CAGR from 2018 to 2024.

 Laser based segment is projected to exceed USD 60 million by 2024 owing to its wide adoption in cell printing procedures.
 Ability of laser energy to stimulate cells in a precise form by providing spatial control of the cellular environment will further surge the demand for laser based 3D printing business growth.

-Asia Pacific Healthcare 3D Printing Market, By Technology
+Asia Pacific Market Size, By Technology

 Fused deposition modeling segment held more than 40% revenue share in 2017 and will show similar trend over the coming years.
 Segment growth is attributed to growing adoption of fused deposition modeling (FDM) technology in production of fully functional parts using standard plastics.